-Nine comments, raised five issues in relation to other alternative modes of transport.
-Requests included:

-- 1. bus services location - 2. park n ride options for Ruakaka and Onerahi (or a weekly van service into Whangarei from Hikurangi) - 3.
-Ruakaka bus stop - 4. an electric vehicle charging station in Hikurangi - 5. separate cycle lane or area for cyclists - 6. ferry service from Parua Bay pub to Whangarei.

-Responses to the above comments are as follows:

-- 1. NRC have requested bus facilities be moved to Vine St. Budget is allocated in Year 3 of the LTP for this project, not the 19/20 Annual Plan.
-An item will be sent to Infrastructure Committee to make a decision on this matter outside of the Annual Plan process. - 2.
+Public Transport Issues raised via consultation: Six comments were recorded in relation to public transport.
+Requests included: bus services (including wait times and routes) and location park n ride options for Ruakaka and Onerahi (or a weekly van service into Whangarei from Hikurangi) Ruakaka bus stop ferry service from Parua Bay pub to Whangarei.
+Staff analysis: Responses to the above comments are as follows: NRC requested bus facilities be moved to Vine St. An item will be sent to Infrastructure Committee to consider the recommendation of the NRC/WDC Public Transport Working Party outside of the Annual Plan process.
+Budget is allocated in Year 3 of the LTP for this project, however, planning has commenced and if a decision is made to proceed prior to this then budget can be brought forward.
+The Youth Advisory Group raised concerns regarding wait times and routes.
+WDC will continue to work with NRC to support the provision of these services and provide associated infrastructure.
 NRC are currently investigating bus service trials for both Hikurangi and Ruakaka to Whangarei City.
 The trials are planned to start early in the new financial year and involve both bus and van services.
-Park n ride opportunities can be investigated to support these new services - 3.
-NRC and NZTA are continuing to investigate the establishment of an InterCity bus stop to service the Ruakaka area at the intersection of SH1 and SH15 beside the roundabout adjacent to the existing shopping area - 4. an application for funding to ECCA to establish additional EV charging stations around the District including Hikurangi was made jointly by Council, NRC and NorthPower last year but was unsuccessful.
-A funding further application to the new funding round will be made this year - 5.
-Council's plans for the shared path network are detailed in the Walking & Cycling Strategy document adopted by Council in 2018 - 6. the process for a fare based ferry service is similar to that of a bus service.
+Park n ride opportunities can be investigated to support these new services NRC and NZTA are continuing to investigate the establishment of an InterCity bus stop to service the Ruakaka area at the intersection of SH1 and SH15 beside the roundabout adjacent to the existing shopping area the process for a fare based ferry service is similar to that of a bus service.
 Applications must be made to, and approved by, NRC.
+Staff Recommendation: Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.